pytorch/executorch/docs/source/executorch-arm-delegate-tutorial.md

 ### Building the executor_runner Bare-Metal Application

 The SDK dir is the same one prepared [earlier](#setup-the-arm-ethos-u-software-development).
-Notice here, we will be passing the `.pte` file (any one of them) generated above.
+And, we will be passing the `.pte` file (any one of them) generated above.

 Note, you have to generate a new `executor-runner` binary if you want to change the model or the `.pte` file.
-This constraint is stemming from the constrained bare-metal runtime envrionment we have for Corstone-300 platform.
+This constraint is from the constrained bare-metal runtime environment we have for Corstone-300 platform.

 ```bash